What Is Form 1099? It Reports Payments Other Than Regular Salaries, Wages or Tips

 Who Gets a Form 1099?

 The most common 1099 form a company issues is a 1099-MISC.
-A business is required to fill it out for anyone they have paid $600.00 or more to, in a calendar year.
-For instance, if a company has paid 50 different contractors over $600.00, then it is required to fill out and provide 50 forms.
+A business is required to fill it out for anyone they have paid $600.00 or more to, in a calendar year who is not an employee.
+For instance, if a company has paid 50 different contractors over $600.00, then it is required to fill out and provide 50 forms

 It applies to payments made for: